jtlutabingwa/conscious-closet-2.0/README.md

 ---

-## Legal
+## Legal Disclaimers

-Educational, non-commercial platform.
-Not affiliated with any featured brands.
-Inspired by Elizabeth L. Cline's book.
-All trademarks belong to their respective owners.
-[Full disclaimers on site](https://public.d27864khk00keb.amplifyapp.com/).
+**Educational Purpose:** The Conscious Closet is a non-commercial, educational platform created to promote awareness of sustainable fashion.
+We do not sell products or services.

+**Inspired By:** This platform was inspired by Elizabeth L. Cline's book *The Conscious Closet*.
+We are not affiliated with or endorsed by the author or publisher.

+**Trademark Notice:** All brand names, logos, and trademarks featured on this site belong to their respective owners.
+The Conscious Closet is not affiliated with, sponsored by, or endorsed by any of the brands listed.
+Brands are featured solely for informational and educational purposes.

+**Image Usage:** Images are used for educational, non-commercial purposes.
+If you are a rights holder and would like content updated or removed, please contact us through the submission form.

 ---

 ## Team

-**Holly Needham** — Founder & Creative Director · UNC Greensboro **Jonathan Lutabingwa** — Lead Developer · UNC Charlotte
+**Holly Needham** — Founder & Creative Director · UNC Greensboro

-Built for ITIS 3135 · © 2025 Lutabingwa Group
+**Jonathan Lutabingwa** — Lead Developer · UNC Charlotte